What is Peyronie’s Disease?

 Scar Tissue: Bent Nail Syndrome

-Eventually, most often either through intensive masturbation or a varied position during intercourse – a portion of the built-up calcified plaque in your penis will “break” or crack: we’ve even had patients recalling hearing a noticeable “popping” sound when it occurred.
+Eventually, most often either through intensive masturbation or a varied position during intercourse – a portion of the built-up calcified plaque in your penis will “break” or crack.
+We’ve even had patients recalling hearing a noticeable “popping” sound when it happened.
 It’s essentially the inevitable destiny of the bent nail – sooner or later?
 It’s going to get bent completely sideways.

 When this occurs?